 Today I’m going to use my Food Words Interactive Books to talk about ways you can use text and print books to build understanding of the comprehension of read sight words.
 And along the way I’ll share some strategies to use with them that will help build comprehension.

-Using Literacy with Sight Words for Environmental Print
+Using Functional Literacy with Sight Words for Environmental Print

 Matching Words to Pictures